VanVDC/pulsar-store/README.md

 # Pulsar's Shop Server side

-The clothing website allowing user to sign to shop.
+The clothing website allowing user to do online shopping.

 #### Server with Node js